Richard Shelby: 2020s

 In September 2020, with less than two months left in the presidential election, Shelby supported an immediate Senate vote on Trump's nominee to fill the Supreme Court vacancy caused by Justice Ruth Bader Ginsburg's death.
 Yet in March 2016, Shelby refused to consider Obama's Supreme Court nominee, saying the "decision should be made after the upcoming presidential election so that the American people have a voice."

 During the January 6 United States Capitol attack, Shelby called for law and order via Twitter.
 When Congress reconvened to certify the 2021 United States Electoral College vote count, Shelby voted to accept the results of the election.
 On February 13, 2021, Shelby voted to acquit Trump of inciting the Capitol attack.

+In February 2021, Shelby announced that he would not seek re-election in 2022.

 In August 2021, Shelby prevented an attempt to limit cryptocurrency tax-reporting requirements in the Senate infrastructure bill.

+Shelby became known for his success in securing federal funds for his home state of Alabama and for his extensive use of congressional earmarks.

+Katie Britt, Shelby's former chief of staff, was elected to succeed him in November 2022.